 2. Test, test and test again – what’s actually working?

 B2C eCommerce is in the middle of a major boom at the moment – in both column inches and actual sales.
 Trend is good, but it also breeds competition.
 Thanks to easy eCommerce builders like Shopify and Magento, thousands of new stores are popping up every day, making it harder than ever to stay one step ahead of the competition.

 AB testing is more important than ever.
-It’s simple enough collecting a site search report and making your amends based on this, but if you’re looking to really squeeze the most out of how our site and your conversion rate, you need to get more granular than that.
-Decide the metrics you’re going to measure (Click through rate, conversion rate, revenue etc) and decide how long you’re going to run your tests for.
+It’s simple enough collecting a site search report and making your amends based on this, but if you’re looking to really squeeze the most out of your site and optimise your conversion rate, you need to get more granular than that.
+Choose the metrics you’re going to measure (click through rate, conversion rate, revenue etc) and decide how long you’re going to run your tests for.

 3. Filters and Categories

-Voice search eCommerce is one of the hottest online trends at the minute, with smart speakers predicted to be in over 200 million homes by the end of 2019.
-Implementing categories and filters, making sure they're recognised by the voice recognition software your using, is key to bringing your overall search strategy together.
+Voice search eCommerce is one of the hottest online trends at the minute.
+Implementing categories and filters and making sure they’re recognised by the voice recognition software you’re using is key to bringing your overall search strategy together.